Klodian Duro: Arminia Bielefeld

-Tirana
+Tirana return

 Duro chose to return to Albania, signing a three-year contract with Tirana.
 He made his debut on 24 September 2005 in a 3–0 league win over Skënderbeu Korçë in the 2005–06 Kategoria Superiore.
-He went on to play 29 league matches and scored 4 goals, providing valuable contributions as Tirana finished as runners-up behind Elbasani.
+He went on to play 29 league matches and scored 4 goals, as Tirana finished as runners-up behind Elbasani.

 In the 2005–06 Albanian Cup, he scored in consecutive rounds, including the semi-final victory over Dinamo (4–2) and the decisive winning goal in the final against Vllaznia, securing a 1–0 triumph and the cup title for Tirana.
 He also featured in the 2006 Albanian Supercup on 19 August, helping the team claim the trophy with a 2–0 win against Elbasani.

 He began the season in July 2006 with Tirana’s participation in the 2006–07 UEFA Cup qualifying rounds.
 In the first qualifying round against Croatian side Varteks, Duro played in both legs; the first match ended in a 1–1 draw, while Tirana won the return leg 2–0, where Duro, however, was sent off late in the match after receiving two yellow cards in the 78th and 90th minutes.
 In the second qualifying round against Turkish club Kayserispor, Tirana suffered a 2–0 home defeat in the first leg without Duro, and were again defeated 3–1 in the return leg in Turkey despite Duro playing the full 90 minutes.

-In the 2006–07 Kategoria Superiore, he made 27 league appearances and scored 6 goals, playing an important role in helping Tirana secure the league title.
+In the 2006–07 Kategoria Superiore, he made 27 league appearances and scored 6 goals, helping Tirana secure the league title.
 In the 2006–07 Albanian Cup, he scored twice across the rounds, including a goal in the quarter-final tie against Teuta, although Tirana were eliminated 4–3 on aggregate.
 He also featured in the 2007 Albanian Supercup, scoring a goal in the 4–2 victory over Besa Kavajë that secured the trophy for Tirana.

 During the 2007–08 season, Duro began the campaign with Tirana’s participation in the 2007–08 UEFA Champions League qualifying rounds, featuring in the first qualifying round against Slovenian champions Domžale in July 2007.
 He scored Tirana’s only goal of the tie, but the team was eliminated 3–1 on aggregate.

-In the 2007–08 Kategoria Superiore, he became the club’s leading goalscorer with 15 league goals, finishing as the joint third top scorer in the championship, although Tirana endured a difficult season and finished in 6th place.
+In the 2007–08 Kategoria Superiore, he became the club’s leading goalscorer with 15 league goals, finishing as the joint third top scorer in the championship, although Tirana finished in 6th place.

-In the 2007–08 Albanian Cup, Duro continued to contribute goals, scoring in the quarter-finals and adding two more in the two-legged semi-final against Elbasani—one in the 3–0 first-leg victory and another in the 3–1 second-leg defeat—proving decisive for Tirana’s 4–3 aggregate qualification for the final.
+In the 2007–08 Albanian Cup, Duro contributed with more goals, scoring in the quarter-finals and adding two more in the two-legged semi-final against Elbasani—one in the 3–0 first-leg victory and another in the 3–1 second-leg defeat—proving decisive for Tirana’s 4–3 aggregate qualification for the final.
 He played 45 minutes in the 2008 Albanian Cup Final against Vllaznia, striking the crossbar during the match, but Tirana ultimately lost the final and missed out on qualification for UEFA competitions.